TurboYFP

 Performance and use

 TurboYFP can be expressed and detected in a wide range of organisms.
-Mammalian cells transiently transfected with TurboYFP expression vectors give bright fluorescent signals within 8-10 hrs after transfection.
+Mammalian cells transiently transfected with TurboYFP expression vectors produce bright fluorescence in 8-10 hrs after transfection.

 Being overexpressed in long-term culture of cells with high expression levels, TurboYFP shows slight tendency to aggregate.
 It might limit TurboYFP use in such experimental systems.
 Please use Phi-Yellow proteins for stable expression and for organelle labeling.

-TurboYFP can be used in multicolor labeling applications with cyan, green, red, and far-red fluorescent dyes.
+TurboYFP can be used in multicolor labeling applications with blue, cyan, green, red, and far-red fluorescent dyes.

 TurboYFP expression in transiently transfected cells: